apache/age/Readme.md

 </h3>
 <p>
 Visualize graph data generated using Apache AGE with Apache AGE Viewer application.

+**Ageviewer_go** Desktop application is a graphical user interface (**GUI**) for managing and developing **Apache-age databases**.
+It provides a unified and integrated experience for working with Apache-age databases, making it easier for developers and administrators to perform common tasks.
+Some of the key features and functionalities of Ageviewer_go Desktop will include:

+- > 1.
+Graph Data Visualization: Ageviewer_go Desktop will provide a visual graph data browser for exploring and querying the data stored in your apache-age databases.
+- >
+- > 2.
+Project Management: The application will allow you to manage multiple projects, each with its own set of databases and associated configuration settings.
+- >
+- > 3.
+Database Management: Ageviewer_go will provide a simple and intuitive interface for managing apache-age databases, including starting and stopping the database, backing up and restoring the database, and managing users and permissions.
+- >
+- > 4.
+Query Editing: Ageviewer_go desktop application will include a query editor with syntax highlighting and autocompletion, making it easier to write and test Cypher queries.
+- >
+- > 5.
+Schema Management: It will also provide a visual schema editor for creating and managing indexes, constraints, and labels in your apache-age databases.

 </p>
 <h2>Connect to database</h2>
 <img src="https://user-images.githubusercontent.com/67288224/217324853-2755019a-bb3a-435d-8eb5-c48fc18df9ce.png"/>